Home > ALLOYS > Iron Alloys

 Is ductile iron the same as cast iron?

-What’s the difference between gray iron and ductile iron?
+What’s the difference between gray iron and ductile iron alloys?

-While both beautifully serve their purpose, there are a few differences between gray iron and ductile iron.
+While both beautifully serve their purpose, there are a few differences between gray iron and ductile iron alloys.
 Knowing them will help you decide which may be the best choice for your application.
 Let’s take a look at how they stack up against each other:

 • Ductility: Ductile iron has greater strength and ductility than gray iron